Rafael-Remigio/IES_102435/lab2/README.md

 Simply put, the core difference is that application servers have full support for the Java EE spec, whereas web servers support a small subset of that functionality.
 Aplication Severs do what WebServers do and more.

+<sub>Maven -> for creating a web app we can user the -DarchetypeArtifactId=maven-archetype-webapp  </sub>

 ### Apache Tomcat